ENGLISH LANGUAGE INITIATIVES

-Learning English is critical for individuals to improve their employment opportunities, support their children’s educational success, and become citizens.
-The Crimsonbridge Foundation partners with English language programs seeking to expand successful models, innovate through curriculum, or implement new technology.
-In addition to English language classes, many of these organizations provide workplace training, citizenship classes, entrepreneurship opportunities, and important social services.
+Learning English is critical for individuals to advance in their careers, support their children’s educational success, and participate fully and equitably in their community.
+The Crimsonbridge Foundation partners with English language programs to expand successful models, innovate through curriculum, and implement new technology.
+We make strategic investments for organizations to catalyze, seed innovation, and build organizational capacity to reach new learners.

 In the Greater Washington region, the demand for adult English language programs is high.
-11% of the population in the Greater Washington region is classified as Limited English Proficient, meaning they speak English “less than very well” (compared to 8.6% of US residents).
-Our goal is to support organizations striving to innovate and strategically advance their programs to best meet the needs of this community.
+The Crimsonbridge Foundation’s goal is to support organizations striving to innovate and strategically advance their programs to best meet the needs of English language learners in the region.

 Our partnerships have helped organizations:

-- Develop a mobile app for English language learners to provide additional instruction time outside of class
+Create mobile apps for English language learners to obtain additional instruction time outside of class.